Torsion in Griffiths Groups: Acknowledgements

 \section{Acknowledgements}

-I am grateful to my advisor Stefan Schreieder for giving me this problem.
-I thank him for answering my questions and for helpful comments during the preparation of the paper.
-This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 948066 (ERC-StG RationAlgic).
+The author thanks his doctoral supervisor Stefan Schreieder for introducing him to this problem and for answering his questions, as well as for helpful comments during the preparation of the paper.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program under grant agreement No 948066 (ERC-StG RationAlgic).